WatForm/fortress/DevelopersGuide.md

     - purpose:
         + performs typechecking (no type inference) on theory
         + can handle defns
+        + what does it return if it fails?
-    - methods: constants, datatype, minimal
+    - methods: all
     - preconditions: none
+    - modifies: none
     - postconditions: typechecked
     - unapply: none